Eve-rine/Fikisha-backend/README.md

 ### Database Set up
 ```
 Create a mysql database called 'fikisha'
-Run database migrations with the command 'php artisan:migrate'
+Run database migrations with the command 'php artisan migrate'
 Create a user
 ```
 ### Run the application